 The transformation of 'Trap Books' into 'Prison Ages'.

 The placement of the Cleft.
 The novels heavily imply the Cleft to be located in the Middle East, while Uru moves it to New Mexico.

-According to Word Of God (Richard A. Watson, the end-all authority on all things D'ni), the cleft was always in New Mexico, the novels got it wrong.
+According to Word of God (Richard A. Watson of Cyan, the end-all authority on all things D'ni), the Cleft was always in New Mexico; the novels deliberately got it wrong to throw off curious seekers.
 He also states that trap books as shown in Myst and Riven don't exist; the brothers were always trapped in prison Ages (as shown in Myst IV), and that the trap books were simply a simplification made by Cyan for gameplay purposes.
-It should be noted that he wrote about this as early as 1998, so it wasn't something that was changed for Myst IV.
+It should be noted that he declared this as early as 1998, so it wasn't something that was changed for Myst IV.

 Red Oni, Blue Oni: Sirrus (Blue Oni) and Achenar (Red Oni), though the Books they're trapped in have the opposite colors.
 Interestingly, the worlds within the books once again have the opposite colors from their covers.

 Rewriting Reality: The explanation for how the Art (of linking to other universes) works.
 With the proper ink, paper, and language, of course.
 What do you think this is, magic or something?